ichiicki/useless-AutoCatcher/README.md

 ## Meta

-Distributed under the MIT License.
+Distributed under the LICENSE.
 See ``MIT License`` for more information.

 ## Support
 If you want you can join our **support server**.  [support channel](https://discord.gg/4psP62y3HK).